-EE is official launched 5G on 30 May, the first network in the UK to launch a 5G service.
-There are a range of handsets on offer, with a range of deals and offers to get you into the next-gen mobile phone service.
+EE officially launched 5G on 30 May, the first network in the UK to offer a 5G service.
+There are a range of handsets available, with a range of deals and offers to get you into the next-gen mobile phone service.

 Here's everything you need to know about EE's 5G service.